Spy catcher rivals – using AI in counter intelligence

 “Bhanu, you’re talking nonsense: if we don’t have the spy, we don’t have the handler.”

 “Not exactly,” he stood and moved to the whiteboard.
-“A decoy is only useful if the handler knows it’s come under surveillance.
+“A decoy is only useful if the handler knows he or she’s come under surveillance.
 There has to be someone close to the decoy who is trained to watched for anything suspicious.”
 Bhanu wrote a name on the board.
-“Try this woman from the list of our decoy’s contact.
+“Try this woman.
 She’s their child carer.
 I’ll show you her profile, it’s very indicative of a cut-out between a spy and their handler.”

 Commentary on artificial intelligence, human intelligence and spy catchers